lorenmt/minimal-isaac-gym/README.md

 # Minimal Isaac Gym
-This repository provides a minimal example of NVIDIA's [Isaac Gym](https://developer.nvidia.com/isaac-gym), to assist other researchers like me to quickly understand the code structure for large-scale reinforcement learning experiments.
+This repository provides a minimal example of NVIDIA's [Isaac Gym](https://developer.nvidia.com/isaac-gym), to assist other researchers like me to quickly understand the code structure, to be able to design fully customised large-scale reinforcement learning experiments.

-The example is based on the official Isaac Gym's [Benchmark Experiments](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs), for which we have followed a similar implementation on [Cartpole](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs/blob/main/isaacgymenvs/tasks/cartpole.py), with minimal number of code aiming for maximal readability, and without using any third-party RL frameworks.
+The example is based on the official implementation from the Isaac Gym's [Benchmark Experiments](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs), for which we have followed a similar implementation on [Cartpole](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs/blob/main/isaacgymenvs/tasks/cartpole.py), but with a minimal number of lines of code aiming for maximal readability, and without using any third-party RL frameworks.

-**Note**: The example is based on Isaac Gym Preview Version 3.
+**Note**: The current implementation is based on Isaac Gym Preview Version 3, with the support for two RL algorithms: *DQN* and *PPO*.
+PPO seems to be the default RL algorithm for Isaac Gym from the recent works of [Learning to walk](https://arxiv.org/abs/2109.11978) and [Object Re-orientation](https://arxiv.org/abs/2111.03043), since it only requires on-policy training data and therefore to make it a much simpler implementation with Isaac Gym's APIs.

 ## Usage
-Simply run `python trainer.py`.
+Simply run `python trainer.py --method {dqn; ppo}`.

 ## Disclaimer
-I am also very new to Isaac Gym, and therefore I cannot guarantee my implementation is absolutely correct.
-If you find anything unusual or unclear that can be improved, PR or issues are highly welcomed.
+I am also very new to Isaac Gym, and I cannot guarantee my implementation is absolutely correct.
+If you have found anything unusual or unclear that can be improved, PR or Issues are highly welcomed.